#WIMB Artist Edition

 Above are the things that are ALWAYS in my bag.
-My old and ailing LG VU 2, with it's broken camera and tendency to just shut down mid-battery, the additional battery I carry just for that, my keys (in true Korean manner: A digital chip for the house door), another hand cream, random pens, sketchbook and my little collection of credit and membership cards.
+My old and ailing LG VU 2, with a tendency to just shut down mid-battery, the additional battery I carry just for that, my keys (in true Korean manner: A digital chip for the house door), another hand cream, random pens, sketchbook, and my little collection of credit and membership cards.

-Since my phone's camera hasn't be working for over a year, I got used to lugging my camera wherever I go.
+Since my phone's camera hasn't been working for over a year, I got used to lugging my Nikon J1 camera wherever I go.
 It dents out my little bag, but who cares if you get pretty pics out of it?
-If there's already too much stuff in my bag, I snatch my husbands phone for the occasional shot.
+If there's already too much stuff in my bag, I snatch my husband's phone for the occasional shot.

 Last but not least: All the stuff that just pops up in my bags or hands when I'm out and about.

-Pens I don't remember owning, coupons for innisfree or Aritaum just in case of my no-buy-rule being stretched, receipts, hair bands and clips, water and/or coffee (let's face it, mostly just coffee) and, strangely, clementines from the local market that get snuck into my bag by the lovely vendor ahjumma.
+Pens I don't remember owning, coupons, receipts, hair bands and clips, water and/or coffee (let's face it, mostly just coffee) and, strangely, clementines from the local market that get snuck into my bag by the lovely vendor ahjumma.

 That's it!
 My bags are an orderly mess!

 How many bags do you have on rotation?
 What is the last thing you found in there that you couldn't remember where it came from?
-What mobile phone should I get once I finally replace my old one?
 COFFEE OR WATER?